wayne931121/3d-pose-baseline-vmd/README.md

 # Notice

-If you just want to find a free tool which can convert video to vmd file, here is a better repositorie:
+If you just want to find a free tool which can convert video to vmd file, here is a better and easier repositorie:

 https://github.com/wayne931121/VMD-Lifting